 The precise segmentation mask allows you to interact with your portrait photos in interesting new ways, thanks to the much better separation of the foreground and background layers.

-Apple’s Portrait Segmentation API is also available to developers for use in their apps.
-Third-party camera apps like Halide are already utilizing iOS 12’s segmentation data through this API.
-According to Ben Sandofsky, Halide’s co-creator, iPhone XS customers will see image improvements in Halide as a result of the segmentation masks.
+Apple’s Portrait Segmentation API is also available for developers to use in their apps.
+Third-party camera apps like Halide are already utilizing iOS’s segmentation data through this API.

 The Segmentation mask is what makes Depth Control possible.